 xrspatial.rasterize.rasterize#

-xrspatial.rasterize.rasterize(geometries: Any, width: int | None = None, height: int | None = None, bounds: Tuple[float, float, float, float] | None = None, column: str | None = None, columns: Sequence[str] | None = None, fill: float = nan, dtype: dtype | None = None, all_touched: bool = False, use_cuda: bool = False, name: str = 'rasterize', resolution: float | Tuple[float, float] | None = None, like: DataArray | None = None, merge: str | Callable = 'last', chunks: int | Tuple[int, int] | None = None, max_pixels: int = 1000000000) DataArray[source]#
+xrspatial.rasterize.rasterize(geometries: Any, width: int | None = None, height: int | None = None, bounds: Tuple[float, float, float, float] | None = None, column: str | None = None, columns: Sequence[str] | None = None, fill: float = nan, dtype: str | dtype | type | None = None, all_touched: bool = False, gpu: bool = False, name: str = 'rasterize', resolution: float | Tuple[float, float] | None = None, like: DataArray | None = None, merge: str | Callable = 'last', chunks: int | Tuple[int, int] | None = None, max_pixels: int = 1000000000, check_crs: bool = True, use_cuda: bool | None = None) DataArray[source]#

 Rasterize vector geometries into a 2D DataArray.